 15-year-old Laura’s mother suffers from bipolar disorder and the family suffers right along with her, as most often happens.
 The author took parts of her own life, apparently having a mother who also suffered from mental illness.
 In the sixties, where the story takes place, mental illness carried much stigma so families kept this very secret.
 A lot of effort went into hiding the ailment from others.
 Kids never brought friends home to play or for sleepovers.
 If the family member was admitted to a psychiatric hospital, the family’s secret keeping went into high alert.

 Now this may sound crazy in itself, but people outside the family secret did treat kids and adults with a mentally ill family member differently—poorly, often as if the craziness could rub off the family and onto them.
-Many people did not consider mental illness a medical disorder.
+According to ASH Clinical News many people did not consider mental illness a medical disorder.
 Instead, mental illness was a problem of attitude, disposition, and a weakness of the will.
 Thus, mentally ill people could cure themselves by changing their attitude and their disposition by just acting normal.
 “If they would just do this or do that, they would be fine in no time,” was the basic attitude of most people.

 The mother was a brilliant artist when younger, but gave it up.
 Laura encourages her mother to paint again, thinking it might help her mother regain her sense of self and thus act more normal.
 Instead, her mother has a “nervous breakdown.”
 Now Laura blames herself because she encouraged her mother to paint and, in her mind, the act of painting again caused her mother to collapse.
 Being a gifted artist in her own right, Laura is terrified that she will tumble into the same black hole her mother has.
 At one point, Laura even believes she is on her way, and in great fear and despair, refuses to paint, despite a contest deadline looming near.